Toby's Room: Critical reception

-Toby's Room received a generally good reception, especially when it came to talking about the themes of what a female artist does in wartime, and how one deals with those who are disfigured and suffering as a result of war.
 Lee of The Guardian says: "Barker makes us see, with steadiness and without sensationalism, the men with no eyes, the men with no mouths, the men with no jaws, men whose tongues stick out through holes in their cheeks, men who are being patched up and operated on "and sent on their way with whatever the surgeons had managed to supply by way of a face".

 Lee also notes Barker's frequent return to T.S.
-Eliot's The Wasteland as a touchstone for the First World War. ("the wound and the wasteland are the same thing.
+Eliot's The Waste Land as a touchstone for the First World War. ("the wound and the wasteland are the same thing.
 They aren't metaphors for each other, it's closer than that.")

 The Telegraph stated that the prose style "remains fresh, humanely business-like, crisp and unsentimental.
 Images are scrupulously vivid, and the plot has real momentum."
 In the Times Literary Supplement, Mark Bostridge pointed out that the novel as whole owes much to the work of Vera Brittain, and that the fate of Toby Brooke, who killed himself rather than face a court-martial for homosexuality, is clearly based on what has been uncovered by Bostridge about the death of Vera Brittain's brother Edward Brittain, though Barker's novel does not acknowledge the source of the story.